tgroshon/tommygroshong.com/content/posts/russia-nato-expansion.md

 title: "Russia and the NATO Expansion"
 date: 2021-08-20T18:32:37-04:00
 ---
+*UPDATED Feb 2022 for additional links and text updates for clarity.*

 A little story I want to tell about the Russian Federation and the expansion of NATO under the direction of the US Government.